rrliu/elburrito.dev/content/posts/books-i-read-2021.md

 - Ben Lindbergh & Sam Miller, `The Only Rule Is It Has To Work: Our Wild Experiment Building a New Kind of Baseball Team`
 - Tom Wolfe, `The Right Stuff`
 - Wesley Morgan, `The Hardest Place: The American Military Adrift in Afghanistan's Pech Valley`
+- Rodric Braithwaite, `Afgantsy: The Russians in Afghanistan, 1979-1989`